quicwg/base-drafts/draft-ietf-quic-transport.md

 ## PADDING Frame {#frame-padding}

-The PADDING frame pads a packet with 0x00 bytes.
+The PADDING frame (type=0x00) pads a packet with 0x00 bytes.
 When this frame is encountered, the rest of the packet is expected to be padding bytes.
 The frame contains 0x00 bytes and extends to the end of the QUIC packet.
-A PADDING frame has no payload, and must have the 8-bit Frame Type field set to 0x00.
+A PADDING frame has no payload.

 ## PING frame {#frame-ping}

-Endpoints can use PING frames to verify that their peers are still alive or to check reachability to the peer.
+Endpoints can use PING frames (type=0x07) to verify that their peers are still alive or to check reachability to the peer.
 The PING frame contains no payload.
 The receiver of a PING frame simply needs to ACK the packet containing this frame.
 The PING frame SHOULD be used to keep a connection alive when a stream is open.
 The default is to send a PING frame after 15 seconds of quiescence.
-A PING frame has no payload, and must have the 8-bit Frame Type field set to 0x07.
+A PING frame has no payload.

 ## CONNECTION_CLOSE frame {#frame-connection-close}